Stress in Sales? Combat It With 10 Actionable Tips

 “It’s so important to take a holiday.
 Go somewhere where you’re not on your phone, Slack, or the computer.”

-Not only does time off reduce stress, but studies also show that employees who take regular vacations are often more productive and effective when they return to work.
+Time off reduces stress; studies have also shown that employees who take regular vacations are often more productive and effective when they return to work.

 Key actions: